Skip to main content

 segul align filter --dir alignments/ --input-format nexus --pinf 50

-Based on the percentage of minimal parsimony informative sites
+Percentage of minimal parsimony informative sites

 This value is counted based on the highest number of informative sites on your alignments.
 It is similar to computing data matrix completeness but based on the number of informative sites.
 You only need to input the percentage value.
 SEGUL will determine the highest number of informative sites across all input alignments.